 Two areas of focus for fertility researchers at The Miami Project are to improve semen retrieval and semen quality.
 Research shows that when the semen is obtained by “penile vibratory stimulation” rather than electroejaculation (an internal electrical stimulus), sperm motility is better.
 Recently, researchers at The Miami Project have found that poor sperm quality is caused by inflammatory proteins in the semen.
 Exciting new research indicates that sperm motility may be improved with a treatment that inhibits these inflammatory proteins.

-Initiated in 1990 by Drs.
-Richard P. Bunge and Nancy L. Brackett, The Miami Project’s Male Fertility Research Program was formed to understand and improve impairments to male fertility that result from SCI.
+Dr. Emad Ibrahim, M.D., HCLD is the Director of The Miami Project’s Male Fertility Research Program initiated in 1990 by Drs.
+Richard P. Bunge and Nancy L. Brackett, formed to understand and improve impairments to male fertility that result from SCI.
 When the program was created, little was known about this topic.
 It was not known that most men with SCI have a unique semen profile characterized by normal sperm numbers, but abnormally low sperm motility.
 It was not known that toxic factors in the seminal plasma contribute to this problem.
 An algorithm of treatment had not yet been established.
 Physicians and scientists in the Male Fertility Research Program have made these discoveries as well as many more.
 The Miami Project Male Fertility Research Program is now widely recognized as the world leader in this field.
 Before this program started, men with SCI were often told: “You will never father children.”
 Now, most men with SCI can expect not only to father children, but to be provided with a treatment plan optimized for their needs.
-Since its inception, over 500 men have participated in the Male Fertility Research Program and over 200 babies have been born to couples through the program.
+Since its inception, over 700 men have participated in the Male Fertility Research Program and over 200 babies have been born to couples through the program.
 The work of the Male Fertility Research Program continues to improve the quality of life for countless men with spinal cord injury and their loved ones.